What are mutual funds?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 A mutual fund is an investment vehicle that allows individuals to invest their money along with other investors.
 These funds invest in a collection of securities such as stocks, bonds and money market funds.
-Most mutual funds invest in a large number of securities, allowing investors to diversify their portfolios at a low cost.
+Most mutual funds invest in a large number of securities, allowing investors to diversify their portfolios and reduce their risk at a low cost.

-Historically, personal investment advisors have tended to work mainly with those who have large amounts of money to invest.
-Plus, maintaining a diversified portfolio can be unrealistic for most investors to do on their own.
-Mutual funds look to solve these problems and more.
+Mutual funds look to solve several typical problems for investors.
+Historically, investment advisors have tended to work mainly with those who have large amounts of money, making a well-constructed portfolio less accessible to many investors.
+Plus, maintaining a portfolio can be unrealistic for most investors to do on their own.

 While mutual funds face fierce competition for investors’ dollars in the form of low-cost index funds and exchange-traded funds (ETFs), they still remain quite popular.
 Here we’ll discuss how mutual funds work, their pros and cons and answer some key questions to help you decide if these types of investments make sense for your portfolio.